 CAA-accredited online speech-language pathology graduate programs are a popular option for students in Maine.
 The many online SLP programs across the country have allowed more students than ever to pursue their graduate education in the communicative sciences and disorders, thanks to their flexible scheduling options and web-based delivery methods.

-These courses would typically include:
+These courses typically include:

 - Speech and Language Development